Skip to content

 You’re Remodeling Your Home

-If you’re planning a remodel that includes a bathroom, kitchen, or other plumbing fixtures, you may want to consider if repiping is a good investment.
+If you’re planning a remodel that includes a bathroom, kitchen, or other plumbing fixtures, you may want to consider whether re-piping is a good investment.
 If you simply install a new system in the remodel, you could run into problems where the two plumbing systems connect.

 Before You Start – Get an Inspection and Estimate

-While repiping your entire home may, plumbers will need access to any rooms with pipes in them.
-Usually, this work is done over the course of several days.
+While re-piping your entire home, plumbers will need access to any rooms with pipes in them.
+Usually, this work is done over several days.
 Here’s what you should expect:

 Preparations

 To access the pipes in your walls and install new ones, the plumber will need to be able to cut holes in the drywall.
-It’s important that you take steps to protect your furniture and any valuables that could be damaged, such as electronics or artwork.
+You must take steps to protect your furniture and any valuables that could be damaged, such as electronics or artwork.

 Give the Plumber Access